 If you make this Lentil Sloppy Joes recipe, be sure to leave a comment and ★ rating below letting me know how it turned out.
 Your feedback is so helpful for me and our Clean & Delicious community (thank you!).

 Lentil Sloppy Joes

 - 2 tsp oregano

 - 8 small Kaiser rolls or sesame buns*

-Spoon a ½ cup of the Lentil Joes onto a mini Kaiser roll.
+- Spoon a cup of the Sloppy Joes filling onto a toasted mini Kaiser roll or hamburger bun.
 Enjoy!!